Don’t go winter camping without the right winter camping gear.

 - Winter Hammock

-A quality winter tent and warm sleeping bag are two of the most important pieces of winter camping equipment.
+A quality winter tent and warm sleeping bag are the two of the most important pieces of winter camping gear.

-As for a winter sleeping bag, you need a model rated for the temperatures you expect to encounter on your trip.
+A winter sleeping bag must be rated for below the coldest temperatures you expect to encounter on your trip.

 We recommend a winter sleeping bag with a temperature rating at least 10°F to 15°F lower than the coldest temperatures you expect to encounter on your cold weather camping trip.

-The best way to stay warm is with layering.
-Multiple layers enable you to add or subtract layers depending on the temperature and weather conditions.
-REI recommends the three-layer system.
+The best way to stay warm while winter camping is by layering.
+REI recommends a three-layer system so that you can add or subtract layers based on the weather conditions.

 You have a lot of winter jacket options.
 One big decision is between a true outer shell (minimal insulation but very lightweight) or an insulated jacket (warmer but heavier).